Faerie Glen Nature Reserve: Geology

 Andesitic basalt of the Hekpoort formation is found along the Moreleta Spruit.
 It was formed in the early Proterozoic, more than 2 billion years ago.
 Open or filled vesicles, caused by dissolved magma gasses that effervesced from the lava, are evident on the surface of these rocks.
 Repeated mud flows were deposited over the andesite to form mudstone, which was folded by subsequent earth shocks.
 An intrusive diabase formation is visible half way up the hillside, interbedded in shale and quartzite along the Struben and Daspoort formations' contact zone.
 The prominent crest of the ridge consists of quartzite of the Daspoort formation.
 The formation is undisturbed since its formation, some 2.1 billion years ago, and traces left by water flowing over an ancient river bed are still to be seen.
 The quartzite layer is tilted to the north, towards a very large, ancient magma chamber to the north of the reserve.

 Recreation

 Facilities and activities

 The reserve has three trails, namely the Hadeda route of 2,3 km, the Acacia route of 3,2 km and the Kiepersol/Cussonia route of 4,2 km.
 Dogs are allowed only if kept on a leash, and if a dog permit is completed.

 Admission fees and times

 Visitors of 13 and older pay an entrance fee of R15 each, and persons 60 years and older pay R6 each.
 Season tickets valid for 6 months are available at R165 to R200.
 Visiting hours are from 06:00 to 18:00 throughout the year.

 Community

-The Friends of the Faerie Glen Nature Reserve is an organization that coordinates activities that promote the well-being of the reserve.
+The Friends of the Faerie Glen Nature Reserve is an organisation that coordinates activities that promote the well-being of the reserve.
 They meet at regular intervals to eradicate some of the invasive plant species, or to remove litter from the reserve.